 Each student will have demonstrated the proficiency in the following outcomes upon graduation with a Bachelor of Science in Petroleum and Natural Gas Engineering:

-(a) an ability to apply knowledge of mathematics, science, and applied sciences(b) an ability to design and conduct experiments, as well as to analyze and interpret data(c) an ability to formulate or design a system, process, or program to meet desired needs(d) an ability to function on multidisciplinary teams(e) an ability to identify and solve applied science problems(f) an understanding of professional and ethical responsibility(g) an ability to communicate effectively(h) the broad education necessary to understand the impact of solutions in a global and societal context(i) a recognition of the need for and an ability to engage in life-long learning(j) a knowledge of contemporary issues(k) an ability to use the techniques, skills, and modern scientific and technical tools necessary for professional practice.
+(a) an ability to apply knowledge of mathematics, science, and engineering.(b) an ability to design and conduct experiments, as well as to analyze and interpret data.(c) an ability to formulate or design a system, process, or program to meet desired needs.(d) an ability to function on multidisciplinary teams.(e) an ability to identify, formulate, and solve engineering problems.(f) an understanding of professional and ethical responsibility.(g) an ability to communicate effectively.(h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.(i) a recognition of the need for, and an ability to engage in life-long learning.(j) a knowledge of contemporary issues.(k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Four PNGE students presented their final class project on the explosion and oil spill that occurred from the massive, mobile oil rig, Deepwater Horizon.